With COVID scrambling 2020, the Mariners are refocused on a major 2021 goal: Making the playoffs

 “We’re anticipating that he’ll be 100%,” Dipoto said.
 “His recovery has really picked up steam this last 30 or 40 days especially. … Right now, my 100% belief is that Mitch Haniger will be our right fielder on opening day.”

 Dipoto confirmed again that the Mariners still plan to use a six-man rotation in 2021.
 It will feature Marco Gonzales at the front of the rotation with lefties Sheffield and Yusei Kikuchi locked into spots.
 Kikuchi is on a major-league contract, while Sheffield was the Mariners’ second-best starter this season.
-The other three spots will be up for competition with Justin Dunn, Nick Margevicius, Gilbert and at least one free-agent signee.
+The other three spots will be up for competition with Dunn, Nick Margevicius, Gilbert and at least one free-agent signee.

 “We think with the limited number of innings we were able to throw in 2020 that we’re putting our players in a position to be healthier, stronger,” Dipoto said of the six-man rotation.
 “I think what we learned in 2020 was that the combination of the extra days rest and the freshness that it provided, we had crisper stuff, more precision and more consistency across the board.”